 GameStop experienced massive growth from the late-1990s into the early 2010s.
 The company grew its revenue from $383 million in 1997 to $9.55 billion in 2011.
 But the video game retailer saw revenue fall in four out of five fiscal years from 2016 to 2020.
 The company, which went public in 2002, closed hundreds of stores in 2020 as the coronavirus pandemic wreaked havoc on traditional brick and mortar retail.

 Despite the company’s recent financial turbulence, GME shares surged in early 2021 as retail traders pushed the stock price upward and squeezed short sellers who had bet on the company’s demise.
 As a result, the stock has been highly volatile: GME shares shot up to an all-time intraday high of $483 on Jan.
-28, 2021 before tumbling to $38.50 on Feb.
+28, 2021 before tumbling to $38.50 by Feb.
 19.

 Should You Buy GameStop Stock?